peppekerstens/rccars/_articles/brca-gt10-rules.md

 summary: Unofficial copy with better links (and linkability).
 ---

-Note: this is an **UNOFFICIAL** copy of the [official rules](http://www.brca.org/sites/www.brca.org/files/library_files/con_manager/GT10%20Rules%20and%20shell-tyre%20list%20v4-6.pdf) (downloaded on 2015-09-05), with some reformatting.
+Note: this is an **UNOFFICIAL** copy of the [official rules](http://www.brca.org/sites/www.brca.org/files/library_files/con_manager/GT10%20Rules%20and%20shell-tyre%20list%20v4-6.pdf) (downloaded on 2015-09-05), with some reformatting and links.

 # V4.6 of the BRCA rules for the GT10 class.